bakhtiar56/Full_Stack_Open/part0/ exercise_0.4 /diagram.md

     server-->>browser: Status code 302, location: /exampleapp/notes
     deactivate server

-     Note right of server: The server then creates a new note object and appends the user input to the "notes" array.
+     Note left of server: The server then creates a new note object and appends the user input to the "notes" array.
 Finally, the server responds to the browser with status code 302, instructing the browser to do a HTTP GET request to the address defined in the "location" part of the response header.

-    Note right of server: The server asks the browser to reload the page so that the browser can fetch the javascript from the server and execute the javascript code to fetch the newly updated notes.
+    Note left of server: The server asks the browser to reload the page so that the browser can fetch the javascript from the server and execute the javascript code to fetch the newly updated notes.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server